How to Become a Location-Independent Entrepreneur

 4. Prioritize Your Sales

-Go from micro to macro.
-This means starting with what you can change; evaluating the strategies you are currently implementing to get more clients.
-If in the past month you made zero clients or leads, then ask yourself what you can change to avoid this from happening again?
+If you made zero clients or leads in the past month, ask yourself what you can change to avoid this from happening again.
 How can you reach out to more potential clients?
-Is your website working properly, or do users find it hard to navigate through?
+Is your website working correctly, or do users find it hard to navigate through?
 Do you need a better social media presence?

-Questions like this can help you define better and more effective ways to reach out to potential clients.
+Questions like this can help you define better and more effective ways to reach potential clients.
 If you have no idea how to build better strategies, then ask people who are experts in the subject.

 5. Network